loopingz/webda/src/pages/docs/develop/store.md

 ## Polymer

-You have a behovior defined for you, once added to your component you have the model property and a save/get/update/delete method for you to communicate with the API
+You have a behavior defined for you, once added to your component you have the model property and a save/get/update/delete method for you to communicate with the API

 </article>